Can You See Who is Healthy?

 • Jimmy Choo: 35.1%

 These scores immediately indicated significant room for improvement across all brands.
-More importantly, they surfaced vast quantified amounts of unrealised revenue potential directly linked to customer disengagement stemming from underlying issues:
+More importantly, the scores demonstrated the core value proposition highlighted earlier.
+They surfaced vast, quantified amounts of unrealised revenue potential.
+This potential was directly linked to customer disengagement stemming from underlying operational and service issues:

 • Prada Group: €3.2 Billion unrealised potential, linked to issues like delivery problems, poor customer service, billing/fraud concerns, and gift card policy friction.